JasonYangggggggg/FK-X-Green-SOEN341-ProjectF2023/README.md

 Task break-down

 Zhuohong Yang & Assane - > For Homebuyer and Property Renter (Parent Task):

 1. User Registration and Authentication (Parent task for the whole application):
 - Implement user registration and login functionality.
-2. Property Search and Filtering (Child task for listing creation/display):
+2.Property Search and Filtering (Child task for listing creation/display):
 - Develop search functionality allowing users to search for properties based on criteria (location, price range, bedrooms, amenities).
 - Implement advanced filters for efficient property selection.
-3. Property Listings Display (parent task):
+3.Property Listings Display (parent task):
 -          Create a user-friendly interface to display property listings.
 -          Include property details, images, and descriptions.
 -          Enable users to view property locations on a map.